-2020 is an Election Year, as you may have heard, and if you live in Los Angeles County, there is a brand new voting system.
-Voting in Los Angeles County has completely changed for 2020 and we want you to know as much as possible before you head to the polls.
-Starting this year, LA County voters will use new voting machines and be able to vote in hundreds of new places.
+2020 is an Election Year, as you may have heard, and Voting in Los Angeles County has completely changed.
+We want you to know as much as possible before you head to the polls.
+Earlier this year, LA County voters began using new voting machines and were able to vote in hundreds of new places.

 New Voting System in LA County

 This voting system was introduced in the March 2020 election, but some voters may not be familiar with it.